 There are several other very narrow exceptions to these rules, but the overarching theme is that confidentially surrounding mediation and alternative dispute resolution will be enforced in most instances.
 This is to protect the mediation process and ensure that mediation is conducted in such a way as to ensure that the agreements are proper.

-Benefits of Knowing the Limits:
+Benefits of Knowing the Limits

-In situations like counseling and attorney relationships, the parties need to understand these limitations because they impact their ability to consent to services fully.
+In situations like counseling and attorney relationships, the client needs to understand these limitations because they impact their ability to consent to services fully.
 Counseling specifically requires informed consent, meaning that the party needs to be fully aware of all aspects of the treatment, including confidentiality and its exceptions, to consent to services.
 When a patient is unaware of the limitations that are present with confidentiality, they risk not completing informed consent, putting too much weight on confidentiality, and sharing something that they do not want to share.

-While confidentiality is great protection for people’s information, it can also become more of a protection than it actually is in people’s minds, and it can instill a false sense of confidence.
-Knowing the limits of confidentiality can give a person more confidence that their information will be protected within those limits.
-Sharing something with someone else and then learning that the information shared was not protected can be damaging both in that relationship and for a person’s privacy.
 Additionally, if a person does not put enough weight on confidentiality, they may believe that they have more recourse than they do.
 Understanding how confidentiality is affected by various exceptions in certain situations can help the parties feel confident in the protection of their information.
 Confidentiality is a great way to encourage people to participate in counseling, legal services, and alternative dispute resolution; however, the parties need to be aware of the limitations and how they impact the protection of their information.

 Must-read Articles: